 1. Be the first to admit a financial mistake you’ve made

 Sometimes all it takes to open up the conversation is to be the first one to hold up the white flag and share your own insecurities, shame, and negative thoughts about money.
 Couples often end up attacking each other and we often think it’s the other one who is spending too much money (or not washing the dishes, or making the bed, or taking out the trash… 🙂 ).
 You’d be surprised how much your partner will open up if you decide to take the first hit.
+Try to use a money counter to ensure that all the amounts are counted correctly and avoid misunderstandings.

 2. Have a conversation about your values and goals when you’re both emotion-neutral